List of monuments in Chișinău: Chișinău City Hall

+Alexandru Bernardazzi in the Italian Gothic style.

+Măzărache Church

+The Măzărache Church is considered to be the oldest church found in Chișinău.
+It is a monument built according to the typical indigenous medieval Moldavian architecture of the 15-16th centuries; the church was built on the place on a fortress destroyed by the Ottomans in the 17th century.

 Stephan the Great's statue

-Ștefan cel Mare's monument from Chișinău is by sculptor Alexandru Plămădeală (1888-1940) and architect Alexandru Bernardazzi.
+The monument of Ștefan cel Mare's monument from Chișinău was built by sculptor Alexandru Plămădeală (1888-1940) and architect Alexandru Bernardazzi.
 The monument was inaugurated in 1927 in Public Garden of Chișinău.

 Vasile Alecsandri's monument

 Dedicated to classic poet and dramatist of Romanian literature Vasile Alecsandri.
-It is made from bronze and is in front of the National Library of Moldova.
+It is made from bronze and is situated in front of the National Library of Moldova.

 Ion and Doina Aldea-Teodorovici's monument

-Dedicated to Artist Emeriti of Republic Moldova Ion and Doina Aldea-Teodorovici.
+Dedicated to Emeritus Artists of the Republic of Moldova Ion and Doina Aldea-Teodorovici.

 Ion Creangă's monument

-Dedicated to the writer of classics Romanian literature Ion Creangă.
+Dedicated to the writer of classical Romanian literature Ion Creangă.
 It was installed in 1982 at Pedagogical University of Chișinău.

 Capitoline Wolf from Chișinău

-Capitoline Wolf (Lupa Capitolina) from Chișinău, was given by the municipality of Rome in first years after union of Bessarabia and Bucovinei with România, respective in 1921 and was installed in front of building country advice. În time of sovietic occupation, was melted, find treated like symbol of imperialism.
+Capitoline Wolf (Lupa Capitolina) from Chișinău, was given by the municipality of Rome in first years after union of Bessarabia and Bucovinei with România, respective in 1921 and was installed in front of building country advice.
+In time of Soviet occupation was melted, find treated like symbol of imperialism.
 After first years of independence a Republica Moldova was installed a companion in front of “History museum of Republica Moldova” from Chișinău, which once with coming to power of Communist Faction from Moldova, was dissembled.
 In 2009 was reinstalled a second companion at one time with coming to power Alliance for European integration.